-GATE 2022 Statistics Syllabus– IIT Kharagpur releases the subject or branch wise official syllabus on the website.
+GATE 2023 Statistics Syllabus– IIT Kanpur will release the subject or branch wise official syllabus on the website.
 Meanwhile, here in this article or the webpage, we have compiled the PDF version and the details of the GATE Syllabus for Statistics.

 To get an idea about the contents and topics that will be asked in the question paper, candidates can browse through this web page and analyse the GATE syllabus.
 Hence, candidates can click on the link provided below to access the PDF format of the GATE syllabus for Statistics.

 Below, please find the topics and sub-topics covered for the exams in the selected subject as per the GATE 2023 Syllabus for Statistics.
 Find some main topics listed here: